 Note: Configuration environment variables (without value) are not generated to the build source.
 These can be used instead as a source for generating documentation.

 '''

 envs:

 Configuration env variables below

 These will be added to container

 - name: "STI_BUILDER"

 value: "jee"

 - name: "JBOSS_MODULES_SYSTEM_PKGS"

 value: "org.jboss.logmanager,jdk.nashorn.api"

+Information env variables below

+These will NOT be defined (there is no value)

 '''